CourtneyWill/devops_project/README.md

     - install the latest ruby on your machine

  - Run application
+    - Clone this repository to your local machine
+    - cd into the devops_project folder
     - from the root of the application type "ruby init"
     - follow the onscreen promtps